gplcc/gplcc/Company/README-COMPANY.md

 ---
 # GPL Cooperation Commitment - Company

-## See a list of companies that have adopted the GPL Cooperation Commitment

-<a href="https://github.com/gplcc/gplcc/blob/master/Company/Company-List.md">See a list of companies that have adopted the GPL Cooperation Commitment</a>
+<b><a href="https://github.com/gplcc/gplcc/blob/master/Company/Company-List.md">See a list of companies that have adopted the GPL Cooperation Commitment</a></b>

 ## Company adoption of the GPL Cooperation Commitment